See also the Cloud Customer Launch Checklist for project milestones, request lead times, and required tasks.

 Once provisioned, testing can begin against hosts file entries.
 The Optimizely Hosting team will provide the host's file entries, which will include the public domain and the integration URL.

 Traffic that originates from the Configured Commerce Cloud environment outbound towards the Internet is routed through an outbound proxy server.
-The external (Internet-routeable) IP address for this interface is 22.214.171.124.
-In situations where the Configured Commerce Cloud service is querying an external endpoint (ie, your ERP API or a 3rd party service) traffic will appear from 126.96.36.199.
+The external (Internet-routeable) IP address for this interface is 220.127.116.11.
+In situations where the Configured Commerce Cloud service is querying an external endpoint (ie, your ERP API or a 3rd party service) traffic appears from 18.104.22.168.
 Note that you may need to adjust your on-premise network firewalls to allow traffic from this IP address.

-The Optimizely team will then notify you of the DNS addresses that should be used for setting the public DNS.
+The Optimizely team then notifies you of the DNS addresses that should be used for setting the public DNS.
 Once the DNS settings have propagated through the internet, the site should come online at the location of the domains provided.